 6. Favorite new author you discovered in 2018?

 Rin Chupeco!
 I read both of the Girl from the Well books and fell head over heels, and I’m very much looking forward to reading more.
 (Rin Chupeco isn’t a new author, but her books were new to me.)

 7. Best book from a genre you don’t typically read/was out of your comfort zone?

 The Poet X by Elizabeth Acevedo.
 I don’t really read contemporary often, but this book ❤ (This one was definitely my favorite from a genre I don’t read often.)

 8. Most action-packed/thrilling/unputdownable book of the year?

-9. Book You Read In 2017 That You Are Most Likely To Re-Read Next Year?
+9. Book You Read In 2018 That You Would Be MOST Likely To Re-Read Next Year?

 17. Book That Shocked You The Most

 The entirety of Gemina by Amie Kaufman and Jay Kristoff, omfg.
 If I had to describe this book with a single statement, it would be “WTF?!”
 (Reviewed here)